amannn/action-semantic-pull-request/README.md

             doesn't start with an uppercase character.
           # If you use GitHub Enterprise, you can set this to the URL of your server
           githubBaseUrl: https://github.myorg.com/api/v3
-          # If the PR contains one of these labels (newline delimited), the
+          # If the PR contains one of these newline-delimited labels, the
           # validation is skipped.
+If you want to rerun the validation when
-          # If you want to rerun the validation when labels change, you might want
+          # labels change, you might want to use the `labeled` and `unlabeled`
-          # to use the `labeled` and `unlabeled` event triggers in your workflow.
+          # event triggers in your workflow.
           ignoreLabels: |
             bot
             ignore-semantic-pull-request